Is the marvel of LED lighting also a blight on global health?

-Light pollution is often characterised as a soft issue in environmentalism.
+Light pollution is often characterized as a soft issue in environmentalism.
 This perception needs to change.
 Light at night constitutes a massive assault on the ecology of the planet, including us.
-It also has indirect impacts because, while 20%t of electricity is used for lighting worldwide, at least 30%t of that light is wasted.
+It also has indirect impacts because, while 20% of electricity is used for lighting worldwide, at least 30% of that light is wasted.
 Wasted light serves no purpose at all, and excessive lighting is too often used beyond what is needed for driving, or shopping, or Friday-night football.

 The electric light bulb is touted as one of the most significant technological advancements of human beings.
-It ranks right up there with the wheel, control of fire, antibiotics and dynamite.
+It ranks right up there with the wheel, control of fire, antibiotics, and dynamite.
 But as with any new and spectacular technology, there are invariably unintended consequences.
-With electric light has come an obliteration of night in much of the modern world; both outside in the city, and indoors during what was once ‘night’ according to the natural position of the Sun.
+With electric light has come an obliteration of night in much of the modern world; both outside in the city, and indoors during what was once “night”according to the natural position of the sun.

 Life has evolved for several billion years with a reliable cycle of bright light from the sun during the day, and darkness at night.
 This has led to the development of an innate circadian rhythm in our physiology; that circadian rhythm depends on the solar cycle of night and day to maintain its precision.
 During the night, beginning at about sunset, body temperature drops, metabolism slows, hunger abates, sleepiness increases, and the hormone melatonin rises dramatically in the blood.
 This natural physiological transition to night is of ancient origin, and melatonin is crucial for the transition to proceed as it should.

-We now know that bright, short-wavelength light–blue light–is the most efficient for suppressing melatonin and delaying transition to night-time physiology; meanwhile, dimmer, longer-wavelength light–yellow, orange, and red, from a campfire or a candle, for example –has very little effect.
+We now know that bright, short-wavelength light–blue light–is the most efficient for suppressing melatonin and delaying transition to night-time physiology; meanwhile, dimmer, longer-wavelength light–yellow, orange, and red, from a campfire or a candle, for example–has very little effect.
 Bright light from the sun contains blue light, which is a benefit in the morning when we need to be alert and awake; but whether we are outdoors or indoors, when bright, blue light comes after sunset, it fools the body into thinking it’s daytime.

 I expressed the first serious concern about the potential health consequences of electric light at night 30 years ago, when I asked whether over-lighting might increase the risk of breast cancer.
 It was during the 1980s, just as researchers were finding that a fatty Western diet might not much alter the breast-cancer risk in individuals, that a friend from the Fred Hutchinson Cancer Research Center in Seattle pointed me to research on the impact of melatonin.
 Lowered levels of melatonin (an effect of over-lighting) had been traced to heightened levels of oestrogen (at least in rodents), a clear breast-cancer risk factor when fatty diets were not.
 Later evidence has shown that women who work the night shift are at higher breast-cancer risk.
 Evidence suggests that circadian disruption from over-lighting the night could be related to risk of obesity and depression as well.
 In fact, it might be that virtually all aspects of health and wellbeing are dependent to one extent or another on a synchronised circadian rhythmicity, with a natural cycle of bright days and dark nights.